Cristiano Dalbem

 A simplified view of how the webapp is composed by 3 layers: the Mapbox interactive base map, the OSM data and the UI for controls and metrics.

-At this point I was iterating on the prototype and validating with the team and a little user community we created in Telegram.
-However we knew that such a complex interactive product would be hard to validate solely on Figma prototypes.
-So, as soon as we had the basic features and mechanics set, I started coding a MVP.
+At this point I was iterating on the prototype and validating with the community.
+However quickly I realized that such a complex interactive product, with all its interactions and microinteractions would be hard to validate solely on Figma prototypes.
+So, as soon as we had the basic features and mechanics set, I started moving to code.

 Implementing